Chippewa River State Trail: Eau Claire to Caryville

 The Chippewa River State Trail offers beautiful views of the river.

-The trail then passes through a light industrial area for a mile.
-After crossing Short Street, cyclists see a small building that is occasionally manned by Friends of the Chippewa River State Trail.
+The trail then passes under U.S. Highway 12 and goes through a light industrial area for a mile.
+After crossing Short Street, a small building appears that is occasionally manned by Friends of the Chippewa River State Trail.
 DNR trail passes are sold here, only when the building is staffed.
-This building marks the end of the free section of the trail (managed by the city of Eau Claire), and the beginning of the DNR segment of the trail.
+The building marks the end of the free section of the trail (managed by the city of Eau Claire), and the beginning of the DNR segment of the trail.

 The trail travels through a forest near the ghost town of Porterville.